fluidtrends/carmel/CONTRIBUTING.md

 #### Submit your challenge

-We will use [GitHub's pull requests](https://help.github.com/articles/about-pull-requests/) for submiting newly created challenges.
+You will need to use [GitHub's pull requests](https://help.github.com/articles/about-pull-requests/) for submiting the newly created challenges.

-Create a new pull request with the base branch set in master and after our dev team will look into it.
+Create a new pull request with the base branch set to master and someone from our dev team will look into it.

 ##### That's it!
-If you did all of this you successfully added a new challenge and we will review it, once we merged it all the users will see the new challenge in the Carmel desktop.
+If you did all of this you successfully added a new challenge and we will review it, once we merged it with the existing challenges, the users will see your challenge in the Carmel desktop.

+The learners will use Carmel tokens to get new chllanges.
+Everytime they buy your challenge you will get back Carmel tokens porportional to the level of difficulty that the challenge will provide.